LaHave, Nova Scotia: Light Station

 In 1874 LaHave Light Station was built and assisted ships navigating into the LaHave River until the 1950s, when a new lightkeeper's house was built to replace the aging light station.
 The light was decommissioned in the 1960s and replaced by a mechanical light on the opposite side of the river.
 In 1969, the Lunenburg County Historical Society was established to manage this historic site and turned the vacant lightkeeper's house into a community museum and gift shop.
 In 2006, the society completed a Renaissance Project, which included the construction and attachment of a new building resembling the original 1874 LaHave Light Station, to the lightkeeper's house.
 The new museum is heated and cooled by a geothermal system, one of the first museums in Canada to utilize this technology.
 The Museum hosts many community events during the year, including the Acadian Mi'kmaq Festival, the LaHave River Folk Festival and a wide range of artistic exhibits.

 Lahave River cable ferry

 Since 1832, LaHave has been connected to East LaHave, located on the opposite side of the LaHave river, via a cable ferry.
 In 1982, Brady E. Himmelman retired after 35 years of service, being the longest serving captain of LaHave ferries.
 In 2010, the LaHave Ferry II was replaced by a 14 car capacity ferry named in the honour of Brady E Himmelman.
-The Ferry is Operated by The Province of Nova Scotia and costs $7 for a one-way ticket.
-The trip lasts about five minutes one way.
+The Ferry is Operated by The Province of Nova Scotia.

 On Friday, January 3, 2014, the Ferry broke free from its cable and drifted towards the open ocean, running aground at Oxners Beach.